paulowe/gcp/quests/vm-migration-docs/vm-migration-workshop.md

 **VMWare ESXI** VMware ESXi is an enterprise-class, type-1 hypervisor developed by VMware for deploying and serving virtual computers.
 As a type-1 hypervisor, ESXi is not a software application that is installed on an operating system; instead, it includes and integrates vital OS components, such as a kernel.

+### HIGH LEVEL OVERVIEW OF THE NETWORKING CONFIGURATION FOR THE ENVIRONMENT

+- Your VMware network is connected to a physical on-prem network
+- The on-prem network uses Dedicated Interconnect to route traffic to GCP
+- There is a Shared VPC sending/receiving traffic across the interconnect
+- Each student has a project that is configured as a service project, and can use the Shared VPC from a host project.
+- VMs created in your service project are attached to the Shared VPC
+- There is also a VPN connection from the Shared VPC to an AWS VPC

+This is similar to common configurations in the real world, and allows teams to migrate workloads into multiple target projects.
+..